Jean1000levrai/config-hyprland/README.md

 ## 📝 Notes
  - This setup focuses on aesthetics with kind of a Catppuccin vibe;
- - Users are free to use this config but must copy all files manually;
+ - Users are free to use this config.